orthodoxnobody/orthodoxnobody/content/about.md

 ### Who am I?
 Who are any of us?
 Maybe that's a job for anthropology. _Or is it?_

 I'm a North American convert to Eastern Orthodoxy from Protestantism (Baptist, Pentecostal, Mennonite Brethren), never really 'switching' denominations with any true intention or dissatisfaction, we mostly just attended church where it made sense or where we felt we fit in.
 I'm in my 40s.
 I've been married over 20 years.
 I have two kids.
 I live on the West Coast of Canada.
 I've been a Christian my whole life (in the Protestant tradition you might say 'I asked Jesus into my heart when I was four years old').
 The first time I walked into an Orthodox Church was for a Vespers service on March 16, 2015.
 I never looked back.
+I'm a technologist, I guess.
+I build software that solves problems.
+It's interesting, sometimes.

 ### Who is this for?
 Interestingly, I've decided to write this blog for myself.